anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 allowed to update `/eth_msgs`.

 ### Including events into storage
-For every Namada block proposal, the vote extension of a validator should include the events of the Ethereum blocks they have seen via their full node such that:
+For every Namada block proposal, each validator must include a vote extension containing the events of the Ethereum blocks they have seen via their full node such that:
 1. The storage value `/eth_msgs/$msg_hash/seen_by` does not include their address.
 2. It's correctly formatted.
 3. It's reached the required number of confirmations on the Ethereum chain

 Each event that a validator is voting to include must be individually signed by them.
+If the validator is not voting to include any events, they must still provide a signed voted extension indicating this.

 The vote extension data field will be a Borsh-serialization of something like the following.
 ```rust
 pub struct VoteExtension(Vec<SignedEthEvent>);